wethod/learning-center-staging/content/glossary/index.md

 This value indicates the estimated value of a project, weighted on its probability.

+### Job Order

+It's a code which identifies a project inside a company, may be not unique.

 ### Production Value

 This value indicates *how much a project has produced* at a specific moment in time.
 This is calculated by multiplying the project's value for the project's percentage of completion (obtained from the Project Status).For example, a project with: